The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 Textbook of Russian theatrical life

-The emphasis during the performances was placed on the plasticity of the actors, their external technique, the combination of singing and movement.
+The emphasis during the performances was on the actors' plasticity, their external technique, and the combination of singing and movement.
 This is what led to the difference between the St. Petersburg and Moscow theater schools.
-Famous actors performed on the stage of the theater: Davydov, Varlamov, Dalsky, Strepetova, then Komissarzhevskaya herself!
+Famous actors performed on the theater stage: Davydov, Varlamov, Dalsky, Strepetova, then Komissarzhevskaya herself!
 They worked under the guidance of the most talented directors of their time, for example, Vsevolod Meyerhold, Igor Terentyev, Nikolai Akimov, Grigory Kozintsev, Georgy Tovstonogov.
-The outstanding artists Benois, Korovin, Golovin, Altman and composers Glazunov, Shostakovich, Shchedrin also collaborated with the theater.
+Outstanding artists Benois, Korovin, Golovin, Altman and composers Glazunov, Shostakovich, Shchedrin also collaborated with the theater.

 What's in a name?